rifatbhuiyan26/rifatbhuiyan26/README.md

 ## 🎯 What I Am Working On

-- Building practical academic projects
+- Building practical and real-life web projects
 - Improving frontend and backend development skills
-- Learning more Python for problem solving and machine learning
+- Learning more Python for ML and problem solving
-- Working on a smart farming thesis using ML
+- Working on a smart farming thesis using machine learning
 - Strengthening software engineering concepts

 ---